hphelion/documentation/CarrierGrade/AdminGuideNew/Config/carrier-grade-admin-system-config-ntp.md

 You can change the NTP server addresses defined for HP Helion OpenStack Carrier Grade at any time after installation.

 During installation, the HP Helion OpenStack Carrier Grade is configured with up to three NTP server IP addresses.
-You change these addresses using the web administration interface or the CLI.
+You change these addresses using the [Horizon dashboard](#horizon) or [the CLI](#cli).

 Before changing NTP server addresses, review the Fault Management page and ensure that any existing system alarms are cleared.

 **Note:** For the HP Helion OpenStack Carrier Grade system to use FQDN servers instead of IPv4 servers, at least one valid DNS server must be specified.

+## Changing the IP using the Horizon dashboard {#horizon}

 1. [Launch the HP Helion OpenStack Horizon Dashboard](/helion/openstack/carrier/dashboard/login/).